 The main difference between Enforcing and Permissive is that Enforcing logs as well as enforces policies but Permissive only logs but doesn’t enforce policies.

-Disable SELinux status means that it’s inactive and system is completely insecure.
+Disable SELinux status means that it’s inactive and the system is completely insecure.
 Neither logging nor policies are enforced.

 However, it is still Linux and not that insecure as you will assume.
 There are thousands of developers always working on Linux Kernel which ensures that it is safe and secure from different kinds of attacks, bugs.